 The Resources and Audit Committee is a sub-Committee of the Board of Trustees.
 Its purpose is to provide oversight, guidance and assistance to the Board of Trustees on all matters related to finance, resources, premises and Health & Safety of the Academy Trust.
-This committee also acts as the Academy Trust's Audit Committee, where its purpose is to maintain an oversight of the Trust's governance, risk management, internal control and value for money framework.
+This Committee also acts as the Academy Trust's Audit Committee, where its purpose is to maintain an oversight of the Trust's governance, risk management, internal control and value for money framework.

-Attendance during the year at meetings was as follows:
+Attendance at meetings of the Resources and Audit Committee during the year was as follows:

 Trustee Meetings attended Out of a possible

+B Heather 6 6

-B Heather M Howarth 5 4 5 5
+M Howarth 6 6

-D Raper 5 5
+D Raper 6 6

-A Kay 5 5
+A Kay 6 6

+R Baker 4 6

+L Moran 3 5